Xi Jinping: The Red Emperor - ExBulletin

 Xi Jinping: The Red Emperor

 Secretary General of the Communist Party since 2012 and President of the People’s Republic since 2013, as evidenced by his accumulation of positions and the cult of personality built up by the official propaganda, which baptized him Xi Dada (Pap Xi).
-In addition to leading the Central Military Commission, which controls the army, Xi Jinping has become the nucleus of the regime and his political thought has been included even in the school curricula and in the country’s constitution, a distinction that equates him to Mao. .
+In addition to leading the Central Military Commission, who controls the army, Xi Jinping he imposed himself at the heart of the regime and his political thought was included even in the school curricula and in the constitution of the country, a distinction which equates him to Mao.

 No one in China wants a return to the dark days of the Grand Helmsman, marked by uncompromising communism that the regime abandoned in the name of the extraordinary growth that its opening up to capitalism has brought.
-But Xi encourages a resumption of socialism with Chinese characteristics to fight against Western influence, which includes the rejection of any attempt to democratize the regime so as not to disappear like the Soviet Union.
+But Xi encourages a resumption of the socialism with Chinese characteristics combat Western influence, which includes rejecting any attempt to democratize the regime so as not to disappear like the Soviet Union.
 With the promise of eradicating the social inequalities that economic growth has brought, it also advocates for common prosperity that has targeted the wealthiest, such as tech moguls, celebrities and, in general, anyone who can. obscure.

 Reinforcing this hybrid system, which combines a market economy still protected by state monopolies with tight political control and less and less social and cultural freedom, Xi Jinping is proud to have ended extreme poverty and of having achieved a moderately prosperous socialist society. .
 For the next several years, probably before the end of this decade, its goal is to overtake the United States as the world’s largest economic power in gross terms.